smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/07-Cloud-Run-CD/README.md

+## Objective

+Setup **Continuous Deployment** from your **GitHub repository** to **Cloud Run**.

+**Cloud Build** will detect the new versions of your code pushed to the production branch of your GitHub repository.

+Whenever a new commit is pushed, Cloud Build will build the Docker image for your project, push it to Container Registry and deploy to Cloud Run.

+## Context

 The goal of this challenge is to setup **Continuous Deployment** from a **GitHub repository** to a **Cloud Run service**.

 In order to do that, we will use **Cloud Build** 🛠